Improving Influencer Inclusivity

 Rather than settle for anecdotal stories and general trends outlined in the press, we dove into the real data on Black+ creator inclusion and compensation, including sharing our own findings as a leading influencer marketing agency.

 Twice a year since 2020, we’ve poured over campaign data for tens of thousands of brand sponsorships to see where things currently stand within the influencer marketing industry.
-And while the influencer industry may still be in its toddler phase, it continues to grow year over year and carries significant weight in society & culture.
+And while the influencer industry is still in its adolescence phase, it continues to grow year over year and carries significant weight in society & culture.

 In this report, we unpack the findings of our research and what it means moving forward.